 - An investigator may not hold more than one AHA award concurrently.

-a) An investigator may hold two AHA grants (affiliate and national) concurrently if all three apply:
+a) An investigator may hold two AHA grants (affiliate and association-wide) concurrently if all three apply:

 1) There will be no more than six months remaining on the initial award.